Article 15 / NJP

 One of your rights is to decline punishment.
 If you do this the commander has several options: dismiss the allegations, give you a warning and move on, or proceed to court-martial; or proceed to an administrative discharge proceeding.
 You should talk with us before you refuse Mast—the strengths and weaknesses of your case need to be assessed and balanced against the risks at court-martial where the punishments are more severe.
 Many times, the person is accused of some minor offenses to which they have a defense, but when they refuse Mast a more detailed investigation is done, and more serious charges uncovered which “hurts” at a court-martial and the likelihood of a conviction goes up.

 Being placed on liberty risk is not a punishment that can be imposed at Article 15, although it may become a consequence if you continue to get in minor trouble.
+Being on liberty risk is not being restricted as a punishment.

 If you are punished, you can appeal.
 The appeal must be done within five days unless you can a delay request approved.
 If you appeal, any restriction and hard labor is delayed pending an answer on the appeal.
 We have helped many service-members prepare an appeal package.
 You can appeal because the punishment was unjust (you didn’t do it) or the punishment is too severe.

 A little known, but for us often used, is a process for the set-aside or remission of punishment.
 The key here is that it usually must be requested within four months of the punishment being announced.
+As a staff judge advocate I have recommended a set-aside when more than four months have passed in a really meritorious case.